stevenpy/studysoup_test/README.md

 I use Sinatra as a web-server to create a light web application in order to parse and log open and click events when an email is opened.
 Also, to have a public endpoint to put on Mailgun I use Ngrok.
-(Here is a download link : https://ngrok.com/)
+(Here is a download link : https://ngrok.com/) I choose Sinatra ActiveRecord extension to deal with an SQL database using ActiveRecord ORM to save webhook informations.

 ##Requirements: